 What’s in the box?
 What’s in the $%&ing box?!?
 Visit thisamericanlife.org/lifepartners to sign up for our premium subscription.Prologue: A class of second graders is handed a sealed box with a mystery object inside.
 They are supposed to guess what it is, but the lesson goes off the rails.
 (8 minutes)Act One: A man is hired along with a crew to dig a mysterious hole on the slopes of Mt.
 Shasta.
 The hole goes sixty feet down.
 But what are they looking for?
-(24 minutes)Act Two: A sparkly mystery.
+(24 minutes)Act 2: A sparkly mystery.
 One woman hopes the military-industrial complex is involved.
-(4 minutes)Act Three: What happens when the full force of the federal government arrives on your block?
-(14 minutes)Act Four: A comedian finds himself trapped in an uncomfortable mystery in the backseat of a cab.
+(4 minutes)Act Two: What happens when the full force of the federal government arrives on your block?
+(14 minutes)Act Three: A comedian finds himself trapped in an uncomfortable mystery in the backseat of a cab.
 (4 minutes)Transcripts are available at thisamericanlife.orgThis American Life privacy policy.
 Learn more about sponsor message choices.

 Transcribed - Published: 23 November 2025